jkele/ProficoTask/README.md

 # ProficoTask

 This repository was used to solve an Android hiring task made by the Profico company.
 The task was to create an app which will allow users to select their favorite video game genres.
+After selecting favorite genres, the user can browse all video games within the selected genres.
+Genre selection can be changed inside the settings.

 ### Features
 - **Sign in**